aisayo/React-Lifecycle-Methods/notes.md

 - Putting elements into the DOM
 - Methods that get called during mounting phase:

-#### `constructor()` - optional
+#### constructor() optional

 - Called before component is mounted
 - Not necessary if not initializing state or binding methods
 - Don’t use props in constructor

-#### `static getDerivedStateFromProps()` - optional
+#### static getDerivedStateFromProps() optional

 - Gets called after the constructor but before render
 - Can access any props/state or modify state
 - Uncommon to use, we want to initially render a component before manipulating data

-#### `render()` - required
+#### render() required

 - Describes what HTML for component will look like

-#### `componentDidMount()`-  optional
+#### componentDidMount() optional

 - Runs after the component output has been rendered to the dom
 - Commonly used for fetching/updating data/asynchronous processes